The-Foreigners/The-Foreigners.github.io/objectives.md

 title: Current Objectives
 permalink: /objectives/
 ---
+- **Question doppelganger and Gundrend.**

-- Complete a final search through Cragmaw Castle (using Detect Magic), look for basement/dungeon.
+- **Complete a final search through Cragmaw Castle (using Detect Magic), look for basement/dungeon.**

-- Return "Flying Eagles" armor and weapon to Sildar in Phandalin (clean and mend beforehand)
+- Return "Flying Eagles" armor and weapons to Sildar in Phandalin.
+(Clean and mend beforehand)

+- Find Gundrand, Turden, and Nundro Rockseeker; they may lead to Wave Echo Cave.

+- Check in with Darren Edermath, orchard keeper and former adventurer in Phandalin.
+(Brew hard cider for taphouse?)

-- Deliver message to General Felix from Sildar; confer with Sildar and Cpt.
-Degas as to when he will pass through Me'uiedra (ask for letter of introduction from Sildar)
+- Deliver message to General Felix from Sildar:
+..- Confer with Sildar and Cpt.
+Degas as to when Gen. Felix will pass through Me'uiedra.
+..- Ask for letter of introduction from Sildar.

+- Follow up with report that Quenell Alderleaf's son Carp saw Redbrands near a cave in the woods outside their farm near Phandalin.

+- Clear Tresender Manor's basement cavern of necrotic magic.
+(Take possession of Manor or Sleeping Giant Taphouse?)

+- Acquire Augry and Warding Bond material components and a satchel.

+- Trade silver comb for Bowgentle's spellbook with a banshee in Thundertree for Sister Garaelle in Phandalin.

+- Retrieve Mirna Dendrar's family heirloom from a shop shelf in southeastern Thundertree.
+(Return to Mirna, she's heading to Drellin's Mill)

+- Investigate the Hommlet moathouse.

+- Learn history of Mealton the Great, who is the subject of a tapestry we found.
+(Where's the dragon's hoard?)

+- Complete Zera's missions for the 'Music' in Me'uiadra:
+..- Deliver letter to Hommlet
+..- Reestablish 'Music' in Orlane